logologo

 – Terrorist Bombings in Mexico

-In Playa del Carmen, Quintana Roo, a gang war is currently underway after the shooting at the Blue Parrot in January of 2017 at Playa during the music festival BPM (the festival has since moved to Portugal).
+In Playa del Carmen, Quintana Roo, a gang war broke out after the shooting at the Blue Parrot in January of 2017 at Playa during the music festival BPM (the festival has since moved to Portugal).
 During this gang war, narco gangs detonated a terrorist bomb on the ferry between Playa del Carmen and Cozumel in February, 21st, 2018.
 20 people were injured including tourists.
 Nine days later another device was found on the same route.

 – Violent Crime in Mexico

-Violent crime is prevalent throughout Mexico, though it is typically infighting between Mexicans.
+Violent crime is prevalent throughout Mexico, though it is typically infighting between criminal organizations.
+In recent years, however, several high-profile incidents have involved foreign tourists and expats (see our section below on recent incidents involving foreigners).
 The best way to stay safe in the face of violent crime is to research your destination ahead of time.
 Stick to tourist areas as much as possible.
 Stay tuned to the local media and avoid any dangerous areas.
 Inform family members of your travel plans as well.
 If you are the victim of a violent crime, you must report it in person to the Mexican authorities at Agencia del Ministerio Publico for the Mexican authorities to investigate the crime.

 – Public Transportation Crime in Mexico

 If you are on the metro (subway), then keep an eye on your possessions at all times.
-Expat Insurance recommends avoiding subways if possible, instead using ride apps in their place (more on this below)—especially if you are a woman traveling alone.
-There have been incidents of robbery, sexual harassment, and even rape—especially at late night and early morning.
+Expat Insurance recommends using ride apps when possible (more on this below) as a safer and more convenient alternative - especially during late night and early morning hours when incidents of theft and harassment are more common.

 – Being Drugged in Mexico